chinamike65/hugo-tuolesi/content/book5/book5en.md

 For a child, there is a difference between the great compassion of the mother and the father.
 The mother's great compassion may just love him, while the father's great compassion is not only love, but also takes great responsibility.

-If a child of a pair of parents who loves them falls into the river, the mother will usually just cry and scream by the river, begging for help, and the father will jump down without hesitation to save the child.
+If a child of parents who love them falls into a river, the mother will usually just cry and scream by the river, begging for help, and the father will jump in without hesitation to save the child.

-Only the Mahayana practitioners have the great compassion and great compassion like their fathers, but the Hinayana does not have the great compassion and great compassion like their mothers.
+Only the Mahayana practitioners have the great compassion of fathers, but the Hinayana does not have the great compassion and great compassion like their mothers.

-To increase the sense of responsibility is to bravely undertake the responsibility of saving sentient beings in the six realms, and neither ordinary people nor Theravada Arhats have such a mind.
+To increase the sense of responsibility is to bravely take responsibility for saving sentient beings in the six realms, and neither ordinary people nor Theravada Arhats have such a mind.

 129

-Second, the vows are different
+2. The vows are different

 In order to become a Buddha and save sentient beings, Mahayana Bodhisattvas will make great vows and have great vowing power.

-For example, the Bodhisattva of the first land can make one hundred thousand great vows for the sake of sentient beings in the six realms, and the Bodhisattva of the second land can make a million great vows.
+For example, the Bodhisattva of the first bhumi can make one hundred thousand great vows for the sake of sentient beings in the six realms, and the Bodhisattva of the second bhumi can make a million great vows.

-The Theravada Arhats do not have so many wishes, nor do they have such great power.
+The Theravada Arhats do not have so many vows, nor do they have such great power.

 3. Different Results